The short answer is yes; you can reuse mouse traps.

 Whatever side you decide to stand on, here are a few benefits of using reusable mouse traps in your home.

-Nowadays, you will find both disposable and reusable mouse traps on the market, thereby allowing customers to choose whatever suits them best.
+Nowadays, you will find both disposable and reusable mouse traps on the market, allowing customers to choose whatever suits them best.

 They are more likely to approach reusable traps than new traps.